-There is no conceivable way to attach any trip data in Apple servers to an individual user.
+There is no conceivable way to attach any trip data to an individual user in Apple servers.

 Apple Maps History

-Genius Bar appointments, "Today at Apple" events and product trade-in availability could become part of the Apple Store sections to provide users a more detailed overview of a local store.
-This could also lead to other service providers like Apple authorized resellers or Best Buy gaining more detailed data in their Apple Maps listings as well.
+Genius Bar appointments, "Today at Apple" events, and product trade-in availability could become part of the Apple Store sections to provide users with a more detailed overview of a local store.
+This could also lead to other service providers like Apple authorized resellers or Best Buy gaining more detailed data in their Apple Maps listings.

-Other business details that could be added to listings include available children discounts, couples seating availability, private room availability, and theater details including IMAX screenings.
-Such details will add to the Apple Maps experience and further close the information gap between what Apple and Google offer in their apps.
+Other business details that could be added to listings include children discounts, couples seating availability, private room availability, and theater details, including IMAX screenings.
+Such information will add to the Apple Maps experience and further close the gap between what Apple and Google offer in their apps.

-Indoor maps are about to see a big upgrade in terms of data sourcing and usability.
-A new partner, and only partner so far, for the Indoor Maps Program, has joined with Apple to begin mapping indoor spaces with AR features.
+Indoor maps are about to see a significant upgrade in terms of data sourcing and usability.
+A partner for the Indoor Maps Program has joined with Apple to begin mapping indoor spaces with AR features.

 The company is called Dent Reality and wants to map all the public indoor spaces of the world with simple tools.
 The initiative would allow developers to build apps and web experiences using Apple's map API and Dent Reality's AR layer.

 The coronavirus outbreak has caused Apple to approach many of its services differently, including its maps app.
-Now, when users want to search for something, the categories presented pertain to finding food and emergency services.
+When users want to search for something, the categories presented pertain to finding food and emergency services.

-Aggregated location data from Apple Maps will be publicly available until the end of the crisis, and updated daily, says Apple.
-A new website for getting the data via a CSV package has been created, allowing users to see how well different areas around the world are doing with the stay at home measure.
+According to Apple, the aggregated location data from Apple Maps will be publicly available until the end of the crisis and updated daily.
+A website for getting the data via a CSV package has been created, allowing users to see how well different areas worldwide are doing with the stay-at-home measure.

-Apple has added coronavirus testing locations to maps, allowing users to find the nearest one with ease.
+Apple has added coronavirus testing locations to maps, allowing users to easily find the nearest one.

 Apple was quick to follow, changing its satellite image to show the large painted letters, which looked almost like a photo of the words were pasted in rather than waiting on the satellite to pass over.
 The name was changed in Maps shortly after.

-The rollout of international features continued in June with England, Scotland, Wales, Sweden, Canada, and the Netherlands gaining transit support.
-This is the precursor to gaining Apple's updated map data, so the continued global rollout will continue as scheduled for 2020.
+In June, the rollout of international features continued with England, Scotland, Wales, Sweden, Canada, and the Netherlands gaining transit support.
+This is the precursor to gaining Apple's updated map data, so the global rollout will continue as scheduled for 2020.

 During WWDC 2020, Apple announced several updates to Apple Maps.
 To help people find new places to visit, Guides will feature listings from partner companies that may be of interest, including AllTrails, Complex, Time Out Group, and The Infatuation.
 Automatically updating over time, the Guides will feature venues, restaurants, and sights, among other topics.

-A new cycling experience includes the ability to see directions that involve cycling routes if there's stairs or steep elements, or other hazards, as well as an estimated elevation for aspects of a route.
-It will be available in New York City, Los Angeles, the San Francisco Bay Area, Shanghai, and Beijing in the coming months.
+A new cycling experience includes showing if there are stairs, steep elements, or other hazards for cycling routes.
+It became available in New York City, Los Angeles, the San Francisco Bay Area, Shanghai, and Beijing in the following months.

-For electric car owners, EV Routing will automatically add charging points on a route, as well as routing to take terrain into account, and the range of the vehicle based on the battery charge.
+For electric car owners, EV Routing will automatically add charging points on a route and routing to take terrain into account and the range of the vehicle based on the battery charge.

 Congestion and green zones will also be shown on Maps.

-In August, Apple added Look Around to four cities in Japan as part of its global rollout of its new map system.
+In August, Apple added Look Around to four cities in Japan as part of the global rollout of its new map system.
 The cities are Tokyo, Kyoto, Nagoya, and Osaka.

 Apple spent much of 2019 rolling out the now-released version of maps with its own map data.
 DuckDuckGo made Apple Maps its integrated map application for search as a choice for user privacy.
-By the end of January 2020, the new rollout was complete, and Apple Maps was running on completely in house data across all 50 US states.
+By the end of January 2020, the new rollout was complete, and Apple Maps was running on entirely in-house data across all 50 US states.

 Pedestrians were given gear to walk around streets and mark building entrances for even more precise data.

-2016 saw a full redesign of the app, allowing for a more clean user interface and easier to read details.
+2016 saw a complete app redesign, allowing for a more clean user interface and easier-to-read details.
 Siri location suggestions, parked car reminders, and in-route search were all added with iOS 10.

 By this point, Apple Maps had fully recovered from its terrible 2012 launch and had become the most popular mapping app on iOS.
 This was obviously due to its default install but also meant fewer users were switching away.